vasil-sarandev/Knowledge-base/topics/software-design-and-architecture/materials/06-architectural-principles.md

 # Software Architectural Principles

 Architectural principles refer to a set of guidelines or rules that are used to guide the design and development of a software architecture.
 These principles are intended to ensure that the resulting architecture is maintainable, scalable, and easy to understand and modify.
 Some common architectural principles include the separation of concerns, modularity, loose coupling, and high cohesion.
 Additionally, architectural principles are often used in conjunction with design patterns, which are reusable solutions to common software design problems.
-## Component Principles

-Component principles in software architecture refer to guidelines for designing and implementing software components that are modular, reusable, and easy to understand, test, and maintain.
-Some of the key component principles in software architecture include:
 - High cohesion - classes' responsibilities are in a similar domain and have a well-defined purpose.
 - Low coupling - changes in one module have minimal impact to other modules
-- Separation of concerns - broken down into smaller parts
+- Separation of concerns - dividing a system into distinct, independent parts, each responsible for a single functionality.
 - Interface-based design - program against interfaces, not implementations
 - Modularity - splitting the software in modules reduces coupling
-- Interoperability - Interoperability refers to the degree to which a software system, devices, applications or other entity can connect and communicate with other entities.
+- Interoperability - The degree to which a software system, devices, applications or other entity can connect and communicate with other entities.

-By following these component principles, software can be developed in a way that is easy to understand, maintain, and extend, and that is less prone to bugs.
-It also enables better code reuse, and makes it easier to test and change the code, and also enables better code reuse, as components can be reused in different contexts.
+- CAP Theorem
 ## CAP Theorem

 The **CAP theorem** states that any distributed system can provide only 2 of the following 3 guarantees: